Zipcar is Driving on Borrowed Time

 Demitri is a member of The Motley Fool Blog Network -- entries represent the personal opinion of the blogger and are not formally edited.

-Car sharing pioneer Zipcar (NASDAQ: ZIP) is running late.
+Car sharing pioneer Zipcar (UNKNOWN: ZIP.DL2) is running late.
 By the company's own estimates, it should have had a higher member count and more profit at this point.
 But that hasn't happened.
 The company’s members know that they face stiff penalties when they're late returning a car.
 In the same way, Zipcar should know that time is working against the company.
 Debts are piling up and Wall Street is quickly losing faith in the business.

 A Strong Start

 Until recently that faith seemed well placed.
 After all, Zipcar has a lot going for it.
 It is a clear leader in the car sharing space, with over 700,000 paying members, an established brand, and a growing international presence.
 Boasting impressive tech systems and strong appeal in cities and campuses, Zipcar looked well positioned to capitalize on urbanization and changing youth spending trends.

 Those are the same trends that worry mass market car producers like Ford (NYSE: F) and General Motors (NYSE: GM).
 Both auto makers reported lower sales in the latest quarter and have been losing ground in the 18-34 year-old demographic.
 That's led many to question whether car ownership is still an American rite of passage.
 The hope for Zipcar has been that Ford's and GM's loss will be Zipcar's gain.

 But I think comedian Stephen Colbert had it right when he said “America’s young people are buying fewer cars.
 In related news, America’s young people are buying fewer everything else.”
 Consumers aren’t abandoning the idea of car ownership.
 They're just reacting to a tough economy.